arik-so/SwiftLightning/Documentation/README.md

 trait, which would allow Rust Lightning to tell us when new transactions or outpoints become relevant and should be watched for on-chain.

-An alternatively, for the developer slightly more naïve approach, is relying on the [BlockNotifier](https://docs.rs/lightning/0.0.11/lightning/chain/chaininterface/struct.BlockNotifier.html) struct, which will let us feed raw block data to it and simply keep track of reorgs to deregister or unconfirm blocks if need be.
+An alternative approach, one that is slightly more naïve from a developer's perspective, is relying on the [BlockNotifier](https://docs.rs/lightning/0.0.11/lightning/chain/chaininterface/struct.BlockNotifier.html) struct, which will let us feed raw block data to it and simply keep track of reorgs to deregister or unconfirm blocks if need be.